This easy Baked Eggplant Parmesan is lighter than the original fried meal, and is every bit as delicious!

 Preheat oven to 350 F and line 2 baking sheets with foil.
 Brush or spray foil with oil.
 One at a time, dip eggplant slices in egg and then in breadcrumbs (coat both sides).
 Set eggplant in single layer on baking sheets, and bake 6-7 minutes, flip, and bake 6-7 more minutes (12-14 minutes total).

-When eggplant is finished, layer half the eggplant on top of cheese.
+When eggplant is finished, layer half of the eggplant on top of the cheese.
 Add remaining tomato sauce and mozzarella.
 Top with remaining eggplant, all the parmesan, and remaining herbs.